ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

 Alternatively, you can use the ``manage`` utility, :ref:`ag_manage_utility_revoke_tokens`, to revoke tokens as described in the :ref:`ag_token_utility` section.

-This setting can be configured at the system-level in the climber User Interface:
+This setting can be configured at the system-level in the ascender User Interface:

 .. image:: ../common/images/configure-awx-system-oauth2-tokens-toggle.png